Google Ads Quality Score Explained

 One of the reasons why advertisers have come to assume that this fraction of the price score system exists is due to the better performance of long-standing accounts.
 Old accounts vs. new accounts tend to have a QS advantage.
 This may be partly due to Google’s policy of limiting the formation of multiple AdWords accounts.

 Ad Group Rating Score This score is the overall rank at the ad level.
-This contains everything that could have an effect on how an ad is viewed and embraced by your audience.
+This contains everything that could affect how an ad is viewed and embraced by your audience.
 Marketers who deal with the ad score rely on the marketing categories and their measures.
-Customer understanding, relevance and keywords are all checked, beginning with the lowest performing ad category.
+Customer understanding, relevance, and keywords are all checked, beginning with the lowest-performing ad category.

-Through focusing your attention first on low-performance advertising, you improve the overall quality of your advertising.
-You can track this score by adding the QS keyword to the ad category and average it.
+By focusing your attention first on low-performance advertising, you improve the overall quality of your advertising.
+You can track this score by adding the QS keyword to the ad category and averaging it.

 Google is nothing but user-friendly.
 We realize that the site is not worth a lot without users.
 With more than 5 billion users, it makes sense for the company to make these drastic steps to ensure that all the pages it shows are of the same quality.

 Quality scores are important because they signify Google values and show you how they are expressed in your ads, keywords, and landing pages.
 We tell Google which pages meet the rules and which ads are not worth displaying to their loyal searchers.